gravitational/teleport/docs/3.0/architecture.md

 filesystem under `/var/lib/teleport/log`.
 The format of the file is documented in the [Admin Manual](admin-guide/#audit-log).

-Teleport users are encouraged to export the events into an external long term storage.
+Teleport users are encouraged to export the events into external, long term storage.

 !!! info "Deployment Considerations":